samsonAniekan/adding-to-Arrays-practice/README.md

 Write a function longWords(words) that takes in an array of words.
  The function should return an array containing only the words that are longer than 5 characters.

+ Write a function firstAndLast that takes in an array of numbers and returns the sum of the first and last element if there is an even number of elements in the array.
+If there is an odd number of elements in the array, then the function should return the difference between the first and last elements of the array.